 1. Includes a search bar for navigating your website – This is a no brainer.
 You don’t want the visitor to abandon your website midway.
 So, you aid him in browsing your website by providing a search bar.

 A good example of this feature is Twitter.
-You can use the search bar to find relevant information you are after and to continue browsing the microblogging platform without an interruption from the status code.
+You can use the search bar to find relevant information you are after and to continue browsing the microblogging platform without interruption from the status code.

 2. Link to your popular posts or homepage – As you already know, it’s a pain to lose a visitor.
 A good way to retain them is by serving them links from your website.